 From It’s a Sin to Mare of Easttown, here are 15+ of the best TV shows of 2021, each recommended by one of Loud and Clear’s staff writers.

-2021 was a fantastic year for films (click here to find out about our favourite movies of the year and here for our critics’ individual rankings), but it was also an impressive year for television.
+2021 was a fantastic year for films, but it was also an impressive year for TV shows.
 Audience favourites like Ted Lasso, The Witcher, The Great, Succession, Sex Education, Money Heist and Lucifer returned to our screens, but we’ve also seen exceptional mini-series, from HBO’s Mare of Easttown,The White Lotus and It’s a Sin to Hulu’s Dopesick and Netflix’s Halston, Maid and Midnight Mass.
 We witnessed The Squid Game phenomenon, and we watched with excitement as the MCU taught us that it was Agatha all along, that love is a dagger, and that some dogs like pizza a lot.
 Some great adaptations were released, from The Underground Railroad to Shadow and Bone, and the highly anticipated The Book of Boba Fett got Star Wars fans excited about the future of the franchise.
 But what were the best TV shows of 2021?
 If you’re looking for recommendations, here are 15+ great TV series from last year, according to twelve of our staff writers.

 CRUEL SUMMER: SEASON 1

 Creator: Bert V. Royal